sumibi-yakitori/sumibi-yakitori/README.md

 - I develop business software and indie games.
   - These days I spend more time writing stories and pixel art than I do codes.
-- I do most of my work in a secret GitLab repositories. so those activities don't show up in my GitHub activity.
+- I do most of my work in a secret GitLab repositories. so those activities don't show up in my GitHub activities.

 **👯 I’m looking to collaborate on ...**